chalmers-revere/opendlv.os/README.md

 ---
 ### Booting the system
 There is a specific sequence to follow in order to boot up the Kiwi platform correctly.
 First, use the main power switch to turn on the BeagleBone Blue.
-You will see several led lights blinking.
+You will see several blue led lights blinking.
 Wait until the green leds in the bottom-right corner of the board are turned on.
 At this point, you can turn on the ESC by pushing its power button: you will start hearing a repetitive beep sound that indicates that the beaglebone is waiting to connect to the raspberry pi.
 Wait until you see a red led on in the top right corner of the beaglebone.
 Finally push the following buttons in sequence: MOD, PAU, MOD.
 The beeping sound should stop indicating that the system has started correctly.

 ### Connect to Kiwi